puppetlabs/puppet-docs/source/community/community_guidelines.markdown

 -   Obvious spammers are banned on first occurrence.
 If we don’t do this, we’ll have spam all over the place.
 -   Violations are forgiven after 6 months of good behavior, and we won’t hold a grudge.
 -   People who are committing minor formatting / style infractions will get some education, rather than hammering them in the 3 strikes process.
 -   Contact conduct@puppet.com to report abuse or appeal violations.
-This email list goes to Kara Sowles (kara at puppet.com) and Mike Guerchon (mikeg at puppet.com).
+This email list goes to Kara Sowles (kara at puppet.com).
 In the case of appeals, we know that mistakes happen, and we’ll work with you to come up with a fair solution if there has been a misunderstanding.

 Activity-specific guidelines
 -----